Tater4tot5/SwimATX2/README.md

 # SwimATX

+## Project Proposal
+What is the name of your project?
+SwimATX
+Who is this project for?
+Austin residents and visitors that like to swim for fitness.
+What problem are you solving?
+Austin, Texas is home to a large community of swimmers and triathletes and our weather permits for almost year-round outdoor swimming.
+However, our pool facilities are underutilized and there is not a centralized source of information on the clubs and resources available to Austin swimmers.
+How are you going to solve the problem?
+Create a website that fosters a sense of community and offers information on the numerous pools and swim clubs in Austin.
+Why is your solution going to work?
+There is no all-inclusive, local resource like this on the web.

 ## elevator pitch:
 SwimATX is an online community for swimmers in Austin to come for pool hours and locations, swim teams and groups, workouts, and training tips and resources.